In 1991, Mayim Bialik won the hearts of viewers nationwide with the sitcom "Blossom." But, what are the cast members up to today?

 Several actors guest-starred on "Blossom" before hitting big in Hollywood.
 Here are some of them, starting with "Spider-Man" star Tobey Maguire, who played a bit role on the show in 1991.

-David Schwimmer ("Friends") appeared as Sonny Catalano in two "Blossom" episodes in 1993.
+Future "Friends" star David Schwimmer, seen here in 2013, appeared as Sonny Catalano in two "Blossom" episodes in 1993.

 Tori Spelling ("Beverly Hills, 90210") played herself in two episodes of "Blossom," in 1991 and 1993.